 An additional parallel between MMF and stablecoin investors relates to the pattern of flows.
-In stablecoins markets, flows from riskier to safer stablecoins tend to occur within the same blockchain, at least within each of the larger and safer blockchains such as Ehereum and Binance Smart Chain, where 90 percent of all stablecoins are traded.
+For larger and relatively less risky blockchains, such as Ethereum and Binance Smart Chain, where 90 percent of all stablecoins are traded, we show that flows from riskier to safer stablecoins tend to occur within the same blockchain.
 This is similar to the pattern of flight-to-safety flows across MMFs, which tend to occur within the same fund complex (Cipriani and La Spada 2020, 2021).
-In contrast, smaller and riskier blockchains-which only represent less than 10 percent of all stablecoin circulation-exhibit a different pattern.
-Within these blockchains, outflows from riskier stablecoins are correlated with outflows from safer stablecoins; this suggests that investors deem the blockchains themselves as overall risky and hence depart them for safer (larger) blockchains.
+By contrast, smaller and riskier blockchains-which represent less than 10 percent of all stablecoin circulation-exhibit a different pattern.
+Within these blockchains, outflows from riskier stablecoins are correlated with outflows from relatively less risky stablecoins; this suggests that investors deem the blockchains themselves as risky overall and hence depart them for relatively safer (larger) blockchains.

 The rest of the paper is organized as follows.
 Section 2 provides background information on stablecoins and MMFs, and briefly discusses flight-to-safety dynamics.
 Section 3 describes the data.
 Section 4 presents our empirical analysis of stablecoin flow dynamics, and Section 5 concludes.
 Appendix A presents statistics on the largest stablecoins in the industry and describes how they maintain their peg.
-Appendix B provides tables further supporting our empirical results.
+Appendix B provides additional empirical results supporting our thesis.